 Since the institution cannot identify its share of USS Retirement Income Builder (defined benefit) assets and liabilities, the following disclosures reflect those relevant for those assets and liabilities as a whole.

 The 2020 valuation was the sixth valuation for the scheme under the scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to have sufficient and appropriate assets to cover their technical provisions.
-At the valuation date, the value of the assets of the scheme was $\pounds 66.5$ billion and the value of the scheme's technical provisions was $\pounds 80.6$ billion indicating a shortfall of $\pounds 14.1$ billion and a funding ratio of 83%.
+At the valuation date, the value of the assets of the scheme was $\pounds 66.5$ billion and the value of the scheme's technical provisions was $\pounds 80.6$ billion indicating a shortfall of $\pounds 14.1$ billion and a funding ratio of \$3%.

 The key financial assumptions used in the 2020 valuation are described below.
-More detail is set out in the Statement of Funding Principles
+More detail is set out in the Statement of Funding Principles.

-(uss.co.uk/about-us/valuation-and-funding/ statement-of-funding-principles).
+uss.co.uk/about-us/valuation-and-funding/ statement-of-funding-principles

-• CPI assumption Term dependent rates in line with the difference between the Fixed Interest and Index Linked yield curves less: 1.1% p.a. to 2030, reducing linearly by 0.1% p.a. to a long-term difference of 0.1% p.a. from 2040 Pension increases (subject to a floor of 0%) CPI assumption plus 0.05% • Fixed interest gilt yield curve plus: Discount rate • Pre-retirement: 2.75% p.a. (forward rates) • Post retirement: 1.00% p.a.
+CPI assumption Term dependent rates in line with the difference between the fixed interest and index linked yield curves less: 1.1% p.a. to 2030, reducing linearly by 0.1% p.a. to a long-term difference of 0.1% p.a. from 2040 Pension increases (subject to a floor of 0%) CPI assumption plus 0.05% Discount rate (forward rates) Fixed interest gilt yield curve plus: • Pre-retirement: 2.75% pa • Post retirement: 1.00% pa